“The pencil is mightier than the pen,”

 Troy Bishopp, the Grass Whisperer

-Back on September 10th, I asked “Can You Be A Grazing Soothsayer?” and described how I was going to use my observations and my intuition to build my grazing plan through the fall.
-Then I proceeded to take my pencil and plan out my stockpile grazing activities through December 7th on the trusty old grazing.
+Back on September 10, 2018, I asked “Can You Be A Grazing Soothsayer?” and described how I was going to use my observations and my intuition to build my grazing plan through the fall.
+Then I proceeded to take my pencil and plan out my stockpile grazing activities through December 7th on the trusty old grazing chart.
 You can see the pencil plan here:

 October to December Grazing Chart

 As the 61 head of 780 pound organic dairy heifers grazed over our 92 acres, I highlighted the actual grazing periods.
 If you remember I was going to try to lightly graze the first round of stockpile in hopes of regrowth and then have a good second grazing to get me to my goal.

 First day of grazing stockpile

 The plan was altered almost immediately by something my plan couldn’t have predicted.
 On October 1st it started to rain – cold rain.
 As Forrest Gump put it, “We been through every kind of rain there is.
 Little bitty stingin’ rain, and big ol’ fat rain, rain that flew in sideways, and sometimes rain even seemed to come straight up from underneath”.
 We got a deluge of over 2.3 inches and had to move the heifers more quickly to prevent pugging and muddy feet over the pristine forage.
 Then Hurricane Florence rolled through 6 days later and we lost a few days of the plan.
 It rained 28 days out of the next 40 and we didn’t see a killing frost until an astonishing November 11th (Oct.
 10th is normal).
 Northeast farmers know exactly what I’m talking about.

 What I was leaving behind me which was not exactly ideal: